The Macaw belongs to the parrot family that are most distinguishable from other parrots by their long tail and colorful feathers.

 Also, in their natural habitats they are known to live in flocks that consist of up to 30 birds.

-Macaw is very good natured
+Macaw is very good-natured

-Macaws are the most well-natured amongst the parrot family.
+Macaws are the most well-natured among the parrot family.
 Their relatively larger size makes them less prone to small disturbances.
 Combined with the fact that they have beautiful feathers and vocal natures, make them ideal as personal pets for hundreds of years.

 However, it is recommended that owners have a commitment to caring for these pets as they are known to have long lifespans between 60-80 years.
 Therefore owning a Macaw is considered to be a long-term commitment, and in some cases they are even known to outlive their owners.

 There are 20 known species of Macaws worldwide, with 5 of those already extinct in the wild.
 The primary cause of their population decline is thought to be global habitat destruction of their natural homes and more concerning is their capture for pet trade on the black market.

 The remaining species are currently listed as either endangered, critically endangered or vulnerable.
 You can visit the remaining species in Bali Safari Park.